All Episodes

 Once again, this is news that everybody who's had the guts to face it has long known has been one of the objectives of these creeps.

-This is obvious Al Qaeda seeking nuclear weapons to use against the West.
+This is obvious, al-Qaeda seeking nuclear weapons to use against the West.

-Because we have elected Democrats to run Congress, and they know how to talk to these people, and they know how to make deals with these people, and they know how to tell these people that we don't mean them any harm.
+But fortunately, ladies and gentlemen, we are going to be protected now because we have elected Democrats to run Congress and they know how to talk to these people and they know how to make deals with these people and they know how to tell these people that we don't mean them any harm.

 And in fact, Pat Leakey Leahy, the incoming Judiciary Committee chairman, has an idea.

-He wants to give Al Qaeda habeas corpus rights.
+He wants to give Al-Qaeda habeas corpus rights.

-The terrorists will find out we mean them no harm, that we have friends, they have friends in high places in Washington, D.C., who understand their rights and are going to do everything that they can to see to it that their rights to explore for nuclear materials are not discovered by prying evil spies in the Bush administration or Republican agencies of our government.
+They have friends in high places in Washington, D.C., who understand their rights and are going to do everything that they can to see to it that their rights to explore for nuclear materials are not discovered by prying evil spies in the Bush administration or Republican agencies of our government.

 Patrick Leahy has let it be known, he's let the terrorists all over the world know it, that he and his Democrats are their protectors.

-They will do everything they can to see to it that secret activities undertaken by Al Qaeda are not discovered.
+They will do everything they can to see to it that secret activities undertaken by Al-Qaeda are not discovered.

-And in this effort, Al Qaeda will understand how compassionate and worldly we are, and how we intend them no harm, that this was all Bush's fault, that if Bush hadn't been elected, there would have never been any terrorism.
+And in this effort, Al-Qaeda will understand how compassionate and worldly we are and how we intend them no harm, that this was all Bush's fault, that if Bush hadn't been elected, there would have never been any terrorism.

 Battle is shaping up between Democrats and the White House over the Military Commissions Act signed into law last month by President George W. Bush.

-Senator Leakey Leahy is expected to take over Chairman Senate Judiciary Committee, and the California Daily Journal reports that Leahy is drafting a bill to undo portions of the new law in effort to restore habeas corpus rights for uh enemy combatants.
+And the California Daily Journal reports that Leahy is drafting a bill to undo portions of the new law in effort to restore habeas corpus rights for enemy combatants.

 This is all part of the Al-Qaeda Bill of Rights.